EternalPlace/C_Level2/README.md

 # Level2_of_C
-Here is the Chinese C program examination code.
+Here is the Chinese C program Level 2 examination code.